Team vault

 Central API server

 By default, the nature of XPipe and the git vault is decentralized, meaning that there isn't a central backend server to manage your vault.
-This makes it a bit complicated in enterprise environments where server changes should be propagated to a synced vault automatically via the HTTP API, as there is no central server to send those vault update requests to.
+This makes it a bit complicated in enterprise environments where server changes should be propagated to a synced vault automatically via for example the HTTP API, as there is no central server to send those vault update requests to.

 You can deploy the XPipe Webtop container as an API server to have a central server that is linked to your vault and can handle connection updates via the API without any user involvement.

-Additional considerations
+Trust considerations

 A team vault is essentially just a git repository consisting out of files that are encrypted with various keys.
 There is no database or other service involved.
-This introduces a few limitations that it is good to be aware of.

 This authentication system for encryption and decryption is not the most complex system you will find when compared to other solutions.
 It is designed to be relatively simple and robust.
 Each team member has full control over all connection entries they have been granted access for, meaning that they can modify them, delete them, and inspect the used passwords and keys for them.
 There is no fine-grained permission system akin to an administrator only granting something like read-only permissions to certain connections.
 Each team member has to be trusted with the connection access that they are given.
-If you are looking to minimize possible leaks of secrets in this scenario, using security keys like Yubikeys for server authentication is the best option.
-This will prevent the possibility of any used private keys being leaked when an individual user's system is compromised.

 Multiple vaults